pallets-eco/flask-classful/docs/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 As you've probably seen by now, the ``register`` method is integral to
-Flask-Classful's usage and is pretty frickin' powerful.
+``Flask-Classful``'s usage and is pretty frickin' powerful.
 But, how does it
 work under the hood?

 Internally, ``register`` grabs all methods defined directly on the View Class